 Each of these points, of course, requires further consideration.
 It’s a simple 3-step process: identify the exact problem, understand your options in solving it, and work with someone who can reliably help you take care of the issue.

 Why Does Wood and Bamboo Flooring Squeak?

 If you’re this far into the post, you probably know exactly what we’re talking about.
-You step on a floor board, only to hear high-frequency chirping noises that are annoying at best.
+You step on a floorboard, only to hear high-frequency chirping noises that are annoying at best.
 As it turns out, there are two possibilities for this noise to occur:

 - Your home is starting to settle.
 Over time, houses settle, and especially fresh lumber begins to dry out and shrink.
 This can result in subfloor joists and wood beams shrinking, warping, and moving around, which will cause the wood to separate, resulting in squeaky noises when the woods start to rub together.

-In each case, the noises you hear likely come from wood planks and boards who are now looser because they’ve either shrunk or are no longer held in place tightly by the sub-floor nails.
+In each case, the noises you hear likely come from wood planks and boards that are now looser because they’ve either shrunk or are no longer held in place tightly by the sub-floor nails.
 They begin to rub against each other and/or the nails as you walk over them, which results in that dreadful squeaking noise.

 5 Potential Solutions to Squeaky Bamboo Floors

-- Use short screws to fasten the sub-floor and floor boards against each other, from below.
+- Use short screws to fasten the sub-floor and floorboards against each other from below.
 These screws will essentially replace the nails that have come loose, ensuring minimal movement for the individual boards.

 - Add a shim to the gaps between the flooring and the joists from below.
 If you can spot the exact gaps that cause your floors to squeak, and as long as these gaps are small enough, a simple fix is to add a shim into the gap.
 With some wood glue, it can easily stay in place.
 You can also nail a board down the length of a joist that has become warped.